 - Gently rinse off the stain with water.

 - Cover the smear with Gram’s iodine, the mordant, for 1 minute.

 - Run the acid-alcohol decolorizer over the smear until the solution appears clear.

 - Cover the smear with safranin, the secondary or counterstain, for 20 seconds.

 - Blot dry with bibulous paper.

 Gram-positive: Blue/Purple Color

-Gram Negative: Red/Pink Color
+Gram-Negative: Red/Pink Color

 - Over-decolorization may result in the identification of false gram-negative results, whereas under-decolorization may result in the identification of false gram-positive results.

-- Smears that are too thick or viscous may retain too much primary stain, making identification of proper Gram stain reactions difficult.
+- Smears that are too thick or viscous may retain too much primary stain, making the identification of proper Gram stain reactions difficult.
 Gram-negative organisms may not decolorize properly.